Company Admin Guide to Piloting or Rolling Out AgilityHealth®

 Following a Team's retrospective session, we suggest the Facilitator put together an overview of the results for the Team's Manager, called a Manager Debrief.
 If the Manager has more than one Team, the Team's results could be rolled up into a Multi-Team to show the Manager information across all their Teams.

-Continuous Improvement Strategy Session
+Continuous Improvement Readout and Planning Session for Leaders

 Depending on your organization's wishes, some or all Manager's may become part of the Leadership Team that resolves the growth items the Team escalates to Leadership during their retrospectives.
 This team, the Continuous Improvement Leadership Team, is discussed more in-depth in Step 5.